matt-cassinelli/rocket-ninja/readme.md

 Where possible, complex code has been seperated into its own classes/files/methods in order to improve readability.

 To wrap your head around Phaser-specific things such as *Scenes* I would recommend reading their documentation.

-When the code is built, the "parcel-plugin-static-files-copy" script copies files from `./static` into `./dist`.